spyder-ide/spyder/README.md

 # Spyder - The Scientific PYthon Development EnviRonment

 Copyright © 2009-2013 Pierre Raybaut.

-Licensed under the terms of the MIT License
+Copyright © 2013-2015 The Spyder Development Team.

-(see `LICENSE` for details)
+Licensed under the terms of the MIT License (see `LICENSE` for details)

 ## Overview